learn-co-students/dumbo-se-021720/27-rails-apis/README.md

 - [ ] Generate a Rails API
 - [ ] Understand CORS configuration
 - [ ] Use a serializer to render JSON
+- [ ] Understand how to transmit data between frontend and backend using the request/response cycle
+- [ ] Implement validations in Rails and use status codes to send errors

 ## Setting Up the Backend Rails API